cannam/expressive-means/README.md

 # Expressive Means Vamp Plugins

-* Method by Frithjof Vollmer, HMDK Stuttgart
+* Method by Frithjof Vollmer, Stuttgart University of Music and the Performing Arts (Germany)
-* Code by Chris Cannam, Particular Programs Ltd
+* Code by Chris Cannam, Particular Programs Ltd (London, UK)
-* Makes use of pYIN by Matthias Mauch
+* Makes use of "pYIN" by Matthias Mauch and of Tilo Haehnel's method deployed in "vibratoanalyse.R"

 ## To build: